ben/ben.github.com/_posts/2013-02-07-libgit2-checkout.markdown

 date: 2013-04-02 10:43
 comments: true
 categories: libgit2
-description: "Modifying the index and working directory."
 ---

-So you've got this [git repository](/2013/03/05/libgit2-the-repository), and it's got a bunch of stuff in it -- refs, trees, blobs, commits -- and you want to work with that stuff.
+So you've got this [git repository](/2013/03/05/libgit2-the-repository), and it's got a bunch of stuff in it – refs, trees, blobs, commits – and you want to work with that stuff.
 One way to think about that stuff is by thinking about how it's organized into [three trees](http://git-scm.com/2011/07/11/reset.html), and moving stuff between those trees.
 In libgit2, the way you get stuff from a commit into the index and the working tree is by using the checkout API.